mesonbuild/meson/docs/markdown/Style-guide.md

 Let say you would like to refer to your executable so something like `my_exe`.

+## Dependency usage

+The dependency method is the recommend as a way to do things.
+If your wrap files have the necessary [provide] entries, everything will work automatically both when compiling your own and when using system dependencies.

 ## Naming options

 There are two ways of naming project options.
 As an example for